Best Hikes in Black Hills National Forest (SD)

 Buzzards Roost Lookout Trail – 2.5 miles out and back

 Buzzards Roost is a regional high point located about five miles west of Rapid City.
 There are dramatic 360 degree views from the rocky limestone summit of Buzzards Roost.
-From the trailhead, a series of stacked loop contains nearly 12 miles of trails.
+From the trailhead, a series of stacked loops contains nearly 12 miles of trails.
 A combination of several trails can be made to the lookout for a quick and relatively easy out and back.

 Cathedral Spires Trail – 1.8 miles out and back